tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-Which is again like I said a twofer followed up by *The Danish Girl* starring Eddie Redmayne uh again Honestly, Homophobic in this case transphobic because again a man playing a trans woman isn't great because here's a clue here here's some information for people who don't quite get why that's a problem when it comes to trans characters you are telling the audience that this man is pretending he is acting as literally acting as a woman in the story and then people get it in their heads that trans people are just men acting as women or women acting as men that is problematic and that is bad and that is something that we need to stop doing and I think eddie redmayne has actually come out since this movie and said you know if this was being made today I wouldn't take the role maybe you say you wouldn't take the role because you didn't win an Oscar for this one but you know he's still working with joanne so yeah it goes into Honestly, Homophobic
+Which is again, like I said, a twofer followed up by *The Danish Girl* starring Eddie Redmayne! [groans] Again, Honestly, Homophobic - in this case transphobic - because again a man playing a trans woman isn't great because...
+Here's a clue, here-- here's some information for people who don't quite get why that's a problem.
+When it comes to trans characters, you are telling the audience that this man is pretending, he is *acting*, is literally acting as a woman in the story.
+And then people get it in their heads that trans people are just men acting as women or women acting as men.
+That is problematic and that is bad and that is something that we need to stop doing, and I think Eddie Redmayne has actually come out since this movie and said you know, "if this was being made today I wouldn't take the role."
+Maybe you say you wouldn't take the role because you didn't win an Oscar for this one.
+But, you know!
+He's still working with *Joanne*.
+So yeah, it goes into Honestly, Homophobic.

 </james>
 <from></from>